fardeen9983/UnityIntermediateScripts/README.md

 Inheriting is restricted to one base class while a class can implement any number of interfaces, allowing many unrelated classes to share wide variety of functionality

+## Extensions
+Extension methods allow adding to the functionality of a type without deriving a new one or modifying the existing one.

+Extension methods are placed in non-generic, static class. static and extension methods have a major differernce that extension methods uses this keyword when working on members.